 Proton Beam Therapy causes changes in cells (both normal and cancer/abnormal cells).
 Cancer cells are more sensitive to radiation than normal cells and so more of them are killed.
 The normal cells are better able to repair themselves and so the damage to normal cells is mostly temporary.
 The way that protons behave means that less normal tissue is irradiated, which may result in fewer and less severe side effects during and after treatment.

 Proton beam therapy is usually delivered over a course of treatments lasting up to seven weeks.
 You do not usually need to stay in hospital when you have proton beam therapy.
 Most patients have their treatment as daily outpatients.
-Proton beam therapy is usually given Monday to Friday, but there may be times when your treatment needs to be given over the weekend or on a Bank Holiday.
+Proton beam therapy is usually given Monday to Friday or on a Bank Holiday, but there may be times when your treatment needs to be given over the weekend.
 This will be discussed with you in advance.

 If you have been told you are eligible for accommodation during your proton beam therapy, please follow this link for more information.